sushmaakoju/research-experience/README.md

 # Disclaimer and Advocacy Statement

 April is Sexual Assault Awareness Month (SAAM).
-I’m sharing this statement to clarify my position and raise awareness about important issues.
+I’m sharing this statement to show my support and raise awareness about important issues surrounding SAAM.
-Statement from Sushma Anand Akoju (she/her/hers)

 # Statement from Sushma Anand Akoju (she/her/hers)